Of Mice and Men Quotes: Exploring Themes and Character Through Language

 7. "Now what the hell ya suppose is eatin' him?" - Carlson

 This seemingly insignificant quote reveals Carlson's lack of empathy and understanding.
 His question, spoken about Lennie's quiet demeanor, highlights the insensitivity that pervades some of the ranch hands' interactions with each other.
-It’s a subtle yet powerful indication of the emotional detachment and lack of compassion present in the harsh world of migrant workers.
+So it’s a subtle yet powerful indication of the emotional detachment and lack of compassion present in the harsh world of migrant workers.
 Carlson’s superficiality underscores the isolation and loneliness experienced even within the apparent camaraderie of the ranch.

 8. "Live a life... don't be lonely, never forget that you're not alone." - Curley's Wife